data-gymnasia/courses/content/programming-in-python/content.md

 > id: project-2
 ## Project 2: Mail Merge

 Suppose you want to send an email to dozens of people, with some elements of the message varying by recipient.
 For example, you'd like to insert the recipient's first name in the salutation, and you might also need to insert a personal URL or passcode, information on the recipient's status, etc.

 This problem is called *mail merge*, and there are many commercial software solutions available.
-However, in this section we'll implement a simple and flexible mail merge in Python.
+However, in this section you'll implement a simple and flexible mail merge in Python.
+You will want to do this on your computer, because the authorization step involves using your operating system keychain.

 _{button.next-step} Continue_